To aid with your development projects you may find some of these tools helpful.

 This is where you can find:

-- Consumer key and secret that are used for authentication
+- App key and App secret that are used for authentication

 - Usage summary of conferences hosted and minutes consumed